+- Idaho

+- Western Montana

+- Western Oregon

+- Western Washington

 - Puget Sound

-- Eastern Washington Western Oregon
+- Eastern Washington

 - Eastern Oregon

 To ensure that the sample was representative of the target population within each region, Cadmus purchased a randomized address-based sample generated by the U.S. Postal Service (USPS) within each geographic subregion.
 Cadmus provided USPS with a list of counties and the number of residences required to reach the sample size targets in each geographic region.
 After identifying the total number of homes in each zip code that were proportional to the population of homes in the region, Cadmus requested those amounts from USPS.
-That is, if one county represented 50% of the total regional home population, approximately 50% of the address-
+That is, if one county represented 50% of the total regional home population, approximately 50% of the addressbased sample would be from that county.